AA owner receives listing proposal from investment bank Cenkos

-Cenkos has lined up institutional investors including Aviva (AV.L), BlackRock (BLK.N), F&C Investments, JP Morgan Asset Management and Threadneedle to take stakes in the AA through a new stock market-listed company, Sky News earlier reported.
+Cenkos has lined up institutional investors including Aviva , BlackRock, F&C Investments, JP Morgan Asset Management and Threadneedle to take stakes in the AA through a new stock market-listed company, Sky News earlier reported.

 "We can confirm that we have received a number of unsolicited proposals since the successful securitisation of the AA including one from Cenkos," Paul Green, Acromas Holdings' director of communications, said in a statement.